 The Bay Area and the nation are at a crossroads.
 Despite historic levels of prosperity, there is rising income and wealth inequality, and increasing poverty.
-Additionally, young people, residents earning low wages, and people of color are underrepresented in the political and policymaking process.
 In order to advance racial and economic equity, The San Francisco Foundation believes that those who are most impacted should be at the forefront of efforts to change these disparities.
-They should have the resources they need to devise and lead campaigns and to take action to improve social and economic conditions in their communities, and across the region.
-Now more than ever, movement leaders need the ability to respond, in a timely manner, to pressing issues that disproportionately impact low-income people and communities of color.
-Recognizing this urgent need, the Foundation is launching a Rapid Response Fund for Movement Building.
+They should have the resources they need to lead campaigns and to take action to improve conditions in their communities.
+Now, more than ever, movement leaders need to quickly respond to pressing challenges that disproportionately impact low-income people and communities of color.

-- The Fund will provide one-time small grants in the range of $3,000–$15,000 for a grant period of six to 12 months.
-If approved, the grant will be processed in no more than 30 days after receipt of application.
+- The fund will provide small, one-time grants in the range of $3,000–$15,000 for a grant period of up to six months.
+If approved, the grant will be processed within 30 days after receipt of application.

-- Priority will be given to requests from small, emerging or new grassroots efforts, including from faith-based groups or small fiscally sponsored projects working to advance racial and economic equity.
+- Priority will be given to requests from small organizations and new grassroots efforts.
+This includes faith-based groups and small, fiscally sponsored projects working to advance racial and economic equity.

 Grant applications should meet the following criteria to be eligible for funding: